Jurors questioned, neuropathologists testify in Daniel Rak murder trial

 At the trial Friday, neuropathologists testified about when a large blood clot formed on Jeffrey Rak's brain.
 The clot is listed on the coroner's report as the cause of death.
 Kane County prosecutors contend that it developed after Daniel Rak hit his father in the face several times Feb.
 11, 2016, breaking the man's nose.

-The prosecution's expert, Dr. Mark Reyes, who examined Jeffrey Rak's brain, said the age of the clot was consistent with police and autopsy reports he was sent.
-The bleeding would have been aggravated by the blood-thinner Jeffrey Rak had been taking.
+The prosecution's expert, Dr. Mark Reyes, who examined Jeffrey Rak's brain as a consultant for the Kane County coroner's office, said the age of the clot was consistent with police and autopsy reports he was sent.
+The bleeding would have been aggravated by the blood thinner Jeffrey Rak had been taking.

 But the defense expert, Dr. Douglas Miller, said the clot was most likely at least five days old.
 He was able to examine only slides and photos of tissues taken by Reyes, not the brain itself.
 A more precise time could have been determined if Reyes had taken a sample of the inner part of the clot had been taken, not just the edge, Miller said.